Ibaronch/UMLAUT/readme.txt

         "fixed" and the AVERAGE keyword is not considered (the output is not an average).
 GETPDF=setting this keyword, (/GETPDF), UMLAUT provides an output
-        PDF for the output parameter BO (See also the "X_PDF" and "PDF" parameters.
+        PDF for the output parameter BO (See also the "X_PDF", "PDF" and "PSM" parameters.
 The PDF is not provided under the scope="classification" configuration. def_x_PDF=setting this keyword (/def_x_PDF) "X_PDF" (see below) is not considered as an input.
 Instead, x_PDF will be overwritten by a default scale automatically selected by